-Jan 17 THEMED BOOK DISCUSSION: Native American Stories, including stories by Ann Hutchinson
+Jan 17: THEMED BOOK DISCUSSION of Native American Stories, including stories by Ann Hutchinson

 To complement the Milton Library’s focus on diversity, The Pop up Art School will teach a workshop on January 21, 2017.
 In a collaborative project each child will make a drawing representing their family’s country of origin.
 On a square piece of paper they will make a circular drawing using colors and shapes from their country’s flag(s).
 Each drawing will be cut into 4 squares.
 Your child will receive one square of their artwork to take home.
 After the class, all of the remaining squares will be mixed and reassembled into a large paper quilt.
 The finished project, will represent many countries of origin together in a unified whole and will be on display in the library.

 For ages 6-12.
 Registration is required and will open two weeks prior to the program.
 Sponsored by the Friends of the Milton Library. popupartschool.com